 VAT Directive Article 36 is not transposed word-for-word in the Cyprus legislation.
-The only reference to Article 36 is Article 12E(2) of the VAT Laws making reference to intra-Community supply of goods with installation/assembly.
+The only reference to Article 36 is Article 12E(2) of the VAT Law making reference to an intra-Community supply of goods with installation/assembly.